What We Do

-The main aspiration of people who are homeless is to have a home of their own; to have a grounding sanctuary that provides safety, stability and peace.
+The main aspiration for people who are homeless is to have a home of their own; to have a grounding sanctuary that provides safety, stability and peace.

 Our Case Workers at The Bridge work on a one-to-one basis with our guests to help them to achieve this.
 Firstly, by supporting them with getting into short-term supported accommodation and again, into independent permanent housing.

 However, we understand that housing someone is not always the end goal and that living in accommodation after being homeless for a long time does not automatically solve a person's problems, and in some cases may even cause difficulties that weren't previously there.